sambyers/mm-remote-theme-test/_posts/2020-10-13-mdt-and-tig-stack.md

 The TIG stack is made up of Telegraf, Influxdb, and Grafana (TIG).
 Telegraf is a collection and processing engine for metrics.
 It’s very powerful and has wide support.
 Influxdb is a time series database.
 Grafana is an analytics and visualization front end.
 When these components are wired together they are very useful for operational data.

 In the next sections I'll detail a lab I used to demo MDT and the TIG stack.
-The code is in a repo in the resources section and has scripts to setup the TIG host on Ubuntu, configure a network device for NETCONF and MDT subscriptions.
+The code is in a repo in the resources section and has scripts to setup the TIG host on Ubuntu and configure a network device for NETCONF and MDT subscriptions.

 I hosted my lab on Cisco Modeling Labs or CML.
 It allows drag and drop or API-based lab creation.
 There's a management network, which all nodes in the lab connect to on their first NIC.
 This network is to access the lab nodes from my laptop.
 There's also a transport network, which all nodes connect to on their second NIC.
 This network is meant to carry the telemetry data from publishers to receivers.